kubeshop/botkube-docs/content/installation/_index.md

 2. BotKube backend for the App in your Kubernetes cluster

 {{% notice note %}}
-You can use single BotKube backend to serve all the interfaces - Slack, Mattermost, and ElasticSearch. <br>
+You can use a single BotKube backend to serve all the interfaces - Slack, Mattermost, and ElasticSearch. <br>
-You just need to enable required mediums through the settings and add necessary configuration.<br>
+You just need to enable required mediums through the settings and add a necessary configuration.<br>
 _see the [configuration](/configuration) section for more information_
 {{% /notice%}}